Asimion-2/ELK-for-RPI4/README.md

 ## **IMPORTANT**
 > Please make sure you have a Pi complatiable operation system flashed to your SD card.
 >
-> Here we are using Ubuntu 20.04 Server edition.
+> Here we are using Ubuntu 20.04.1 LTS Server edition.
 [Download here](https://ubuntu.com/download/raspberry-pi)
 >
 > If havent already done this please download the ISO image and flash it to your SD card via flashing software for example Rufus.
 [Rufus Download](https://rufus.ie/)
 >